Looking for an answer to your question? Our Frequently Asked Questions cover job search, posting information, technical help and more.

 Q6: Is a cover letter required?

-A6: A cover letter is optional.
-However, we encourage you to include a cover letter that complements and supports your resume for each job application.
+A6: A cover letter is optional; however, it is encouraged that you include a cover letter that complements and supports your resume for each job application.

 Q7: What is an eSignature?

 A7: When you are finishing your online application you will be asked to provide an eSignature.
-An eSignature is your certification that the information stated in the application is true and complete and acknowledgement that you understand that any false statements may be grounds for termination of employment in the future.
+An eSignature is your certification that the information stated in the application is true and complete.
+You are acknowledging that you understand any false statements may be grounds for termination of employment in the future.
+Completing this step is the electronic equivalent of a hand-written signature.

 Q8: Will my privacy be protected when I submit my application?